 Our reward…Pfeiffer Beach was one of the most beautiful places I have ever seen in my life, and I am very grateful that things worked out the way they did.

 Where in your life could you use some detachment?
 Is your need to control the outcome of every situation causing you stress?
 Maybe you are holding onto something for way to long?
 Do you need to give yourself permission to detach from things beyond your control?

 I would love to hear what bubbled up for you when reading this post so feel free to comment below.
-Should you have any questions or want to connect, you can schedule a complimentary session below or reach me at firstname.lastname@example.org.
+Should you have any questions or want to connect, you can reach me at firstname.lastname@example.org.